 In middle school, Career and Technical Education (CTE) courses provide opportunities for exploration and skill development.
 Students can use introductory courses to explore a variety of careers and skills related to a specific pathway or across multiple pathways, helping them identify a career or field that interests them.
-Through hands-on activities, students develop technical, critical thinking, problem solving, decision-making, and interpersonal skills that will empower them to manage the challenges of living and working in a diverse society.
-Students can earn high school credit to satisfy the Computer Science, Engineering, or Technology Education graduation requirement.
+Students can earn high school credit to satisfy the Computer Science, Engineering, or Technology Education (CSET) graduation requirement with Foundations of Technology or Exploring Computer Science.

-CT-110-9 Grade 6
+CT-100-9 Grade 6 (Required) Technology Education